 14. Ugadi – A Festival To Thank The Deity

-Ugadi is a regional New Year celebration for people of Andhra Pradesh and Karnataka.
+Ugadi is a regional New Year celebration for the people of Andhra Pradesh and Karnataka.
 This harvest festival is considered auspicious to start new work and ventures.
-On the day, local people take oil bath, wear traditional clothes, decorate homes with earthen lamps and rangoli, and perform Ugadi puja at home.
+On the day, local people take an oil bath, wear traditional clothes, decorate homes with earthen lamps and rangoli, and perform Ugadi puja at home.

 Where is Ugadi celebrated: Andhra Pradesh and Karnataka

-Key attractions of Ugadi festival: The Ugadi delicacies like Ugadi Pachadi, Pulihora and Bobbatlu are prepared with raw mango, jaggery, neem, and tamarind.
+Key attractions of Ugadi festival: The Ugadi delicacies like Ugadi Pachadi, Pulihora, and Bobbatlu are prepared with raw mango, jaggery, neem, and tamarind.

 15. Vishu – The Day Of Worshiping Lord Krishna

-Grand worship of Lord Vishnu or Lord Krishna, elaborate family lunch, evening prayers, and fireworks sum up the complete picture of Vishu festival.
+Grand worship of Lord Vishnu or Lord Krishna, elaborate family lunch, evening prayers, and fireworks sum up the complete picture of the Vishu festival.
 This is an interesting harvest festival celebrated on the first day of Malayalee New Year.
 Women of the house prepare Vishukkani—varieties of traditional cuisine to offer to Gods—, with rice, golden lemon, golden cucumber, jackfruit, yellow konna flowers, and betel leaves.

 Where is Vishu celebrated: Kerala and Karnataka